Skip to content

 an illustration by frendy marcelino depicting a pile of unused tote bags and tumblers spilling out of a big tumbler

-Illustration by Frendy Marcelino.
+Illustration by Frendy Marselino.

 From eco-themed wedding souvenirs in Jakarta to community refill programs in Manila, reusable tumblers and tote bags have increasingly become symbols of sustainable living across Asia.
 Governments, businesses, and campaigns are pushing for “greener” alternatives in place of single-use plastics.
 Yet in many households, these items accumulate, with unused tumblers in cupboards and piles of tote bags in closets.
 At some point, the overproduction and overconsumption of reusables will overshadow their potential to cut waste and emissions.